Wondering how to pack for Italy? Here’s what I’m bringing!

 Skort and Top

 This is a newer outfit that I have a feeling I will be repeating A LOT this summer.
 The skirt is a really nice active material with built in shorts underneath (I got a small), and the top (more sizes here!) can be worn like a regular shirt or off the shoulders like I have it styled here.
 Such a great exploring outfit!

 This is another old dress that they made again this year – love when that happens!
-This print is no longer available, but it comes in black, blue, white, and polka dots.
+This print is no longer available, but it comes in classic black that you could easily dress up or down.
 I have a size 0.